practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

          (create-ant [x y] (rand-int 8)))))))
 ```

-As in the ant initialization code sample, this snippet includes a mixture of new
+As in the ant initialization code, this snippet includes a mixture of new
 concepts and old ones.
 If we focus on the body of the `setup` definition, there
 are five new things for us to learn: